weakish/md2man/md2man.5.md

 - `command-version` will be displayed in footer.
 - `Title` will be displayed in Header.

-Others are just normal pandoc markdown.
+Others are just normal markdown, except that:

+A backslash-escaped newline (A backslash-escaped newline) is also parsed as a hard line break.
+This is a nice alternative to Markdown's "invisible" way of indicating hard line breaks using two trailing spaces on a line.

 EXAMPLE
 --------